bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/09_1_P2SH_CLTV.md

 > Read more about OP_CHECKLOCKTIMEVERIFY in [BIP65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki)

 Here is the script.
-Either Alice can redeem the output of the P2SH after the timelock expiry (set 6 hours in the past), or Bob and Alice can redeem the funds at any time.
+Either Alice can redeem the output of the P2SH after the timelock expiry, or Bob and Alice can redeem the funds at any time.
+We will set the timelock 6 hours in the past.
+In real life it should be set in the future, but we don't want to wait for the timelock to expire in order to complete the tutorial.
+> The `generate` command, which produce blocks on demand on regtest, will not move forward the `mediantime`.
+> It sets the `mediantime` to the current local time of your computer.

 We will run both scenarios.
 ```javascript
 function cltvCheckSigOutput (aQ, bQ, lockTime) {